YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that a MUPIP command failed because it required a Global Directory and that file was inaccessible or damaged.

-Action: Verify that GTM$GBLDIR / $ydb_gbldir identifies the proper file and that the file is accessible to the process.
+Action: Verify that GTM$GBLDIR/$ydb_gbldir identifies the proper file and that the file is accessible to the process.
 Use GDE to recreate the Global Directory, if necessary.

 --------------------
 MUPGRDSUCC